What do Latter-day Saints (Mormons) Believe About the Fall (Part I of III)

 21 And the days of the children of men were prolonged, according to the will of god, that they might repent while in the flesh; wherefore, their state became a state of probation, and their time was lengthened, according to the commandments which the Lord god gave unto the children of men.
 For he gave commandment that all men must repent; for he showed unto all men that they were lost, because of the transgression of their parents.
 (2 Nephi 2:21)

-• Without the Fall,
+• Without the Fall, there would have been no progress.

 22 And now, behold, if Adam had not transgressed he would not have fallen, but he would have remained in the garden of Eden.
 And all things which were created must have remained in the same state in which they were after they were created; and they must have remained forever, and had no end.
 (2 Nephi 2:22)